Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Biomarkers of copper status: a brief update

 Update on copper status biomarkers, evaluating the relevance of ceruloplasmin, serum copper and superoxide dismutase activity.
+The authors conclude that no marker that is both sensitive and specific has yet been identified.

 Frequently Asked Questions